Edwig Van Hooydonck: Career

-Edwig Van Hooydonck (born 4 August 1966) is a former professional road racing cyclist from Belgium.
-He won the prestigious Tour of Flanders twice and Brabantse Pijl four times.
+Shortly prior to his retirement in 1996 he placed second at 1996 Dwars door België and Brabantse Pijl, but retired from racing in May 1996 aged 29 years-old.
 Van Hooydonck retired from professional cycling because he felt he could no longer compete with other cyclists, who were at the time starting to dope themselves, without himself cheating too.
 At this time Erythropoietin (EPO) was becoming a widely used doping agent in the sport.
-He is the uncle of former professional cyclist Nathan Van Hooydonck.
+Speaking in 2015, his former rival Johan Museeuw said "in my time, maybe two per cent of riders didn’t take EPO, Edwig van Hooydonck is one of them.”

 One minor innovation in cycling credited to Van Hooydonk are three quarter length bibshorts.
 After he had aggravated a knee problem during the 1989 Tour of Flanders, he had cycling shorts made that stretched below the knee, as an alternative to bandaging the knee.